abdulrahmanabualmagd/id-card-scanner/README.md

 ## Overview

-ID Card Scanner is a full-stack application built with Node.js and React.
+A full-stack application built with Node.js and React.
 The app allows users to upload ID card images, process them, extract data using OCR, and autofill forms with the extracted information.
-The project features a well-designed, responsive user interface crafted with pure CSS.

 ## Demo

 ## Features

-- **Responsive Design**: A visually appealing, responsive design without using premade libraries like Bootstrap or Material UI.
+- **Responsive Design**: A visually appealing, responsive design using pure CSS.
 - **Landing Page**: Includes multiple sections with a smooth user experience.
-- **Authentication**: Login and logout templates for user authentication.
-- **ID Card Processing**: Users can upload images, which are processed and analyzed to extract data.
+- **ID Card Processing**: Users can upload images, which are processed and analyzed to extract data on server side.

 ## Workflow

 1. **Image Upload**: The user uploads an ID card image.
 2. **Image Preprocessing**: The image is sent to the server, where it undergoes adjustments using Sharp.
 3. **Quality Check**: The adjusted image is returned to the user for quality verification.
-4. **OCR and Data Extraction**: Once verified, the image is sent back to the server.
+4. **OCR and Data Extraction**: the image is sent back to the server after review.
 OCR is applied using Tesseract.js, the text is cleaned, and data is identified.
 5. **Data Output**: The server returns an object containing the identified data.
-Note that the process does not use ML models, so the output may not be accurate.
+Note that the process does not use ML models, so THE OUTPUT MAY NOT BE ACCURATE

 ## Technology Stack